awslabs/aws-service-catalog-factory/account-vending/README.md

 Follow these steps (better instructions coming soon)

 ### Preparing the OrgAssumableRole
-You need provision the template ```org-bootstrap-template.yaml``` using CloudFormation in the AWS Organizations root account or you need a similar role.
-If you use your own role you will need to set up SSM yourself.
-This template creates an IAM role in the account and stores the ARN in an SSM Param named AssumableOrgRole.
+In order to use the Account-vending machine you will need an AWS IAM Role in your Organizations root account.
+For the account-vending solution to discover this role you will need to have an SSM Parameter created.

-### Preparing the Factory account
+If your factory/puppet account is your Organization root account you can run the template ```org-bootstrap.template.yaml``` in that account.

-If your factory account is not your AWS Organizations root account then you will need to deploy the ```factory-bootstrap.template.yaml``` template into your factory account.
-You will need to provide the output from the stack org-bootstrap-template.yaml created (AssumableOrgRoleArn) as the input to this template.
+If your factory/puppet account is not your Organization root account you will need to run ```org-bootstrap.template.yaml``` in your organization root account and ```factory-bootstrap.template.yaml``` in your factory/puppet account.
+When doing this you will need to copy the output from running org-bootstrap as the input for factory-bootstrap

 ### Preparing the shared account creation product
 You must add the ```account-creation-shared-product``` to your servicecatalog-factory portfolio: